miwermi/pyber-analysis/README.md

 <br />
 ![alt](resources/Fig1.png)
 <br />
-Figure 1: Scatter plot illustrating type of fare, plotted with size relevance on an x-axis of ride numbers and a y-axis of fare prices, color-coded to city type.
+Figure 1: Scatter plot illustrating type of fare, plotted with size relevant to ride numbers and a y-axis location representing fare price, color-coded to city type.

-Box and whisker charting and pie options were also visualized:
+Box and whisker charting and pie options were also visualized.
+Figures 2, 3, 4, directly below, show Ride Count ranges by city type, Driver Count ranges by city type, and Fare ranges by city type:

 ![alt](resources/Box+Wiskers.png)
+Figures 2, 3, 4.

 ![alt](resources/PieCharts.png)
+Figures 5, 6, 7.

+Pie chart figures 5, 6, and 7 directly above, show percentages of: Total Rides by city type, Total Drivers by city type and Total Fares by city type.

+In all of the data analyzed, it is clear that rural users are paying far highter fare rates than urban users - but that urban users are so much higher in number and in frequence of use, that the majority of the fares are coming from urban users.

 <!---img src="https://github.com/miwermi/pyber-analysis/blob/main/resources/Fig2.png" width="300" height="180" alt ="graphic: PyBer Welcome">
 <img src="https://github.com/miwermi/pyber-analysis/blob/main/resources/Fig3.png" width="300" height="180" alt ="graphic: PyBer Welcome">